GoogleChrome/developer.chrome.com/site/en/docs/devtools/rendering/index.md

 1. Under the **Emulate CSS media feature `color-gamut`**, select one of the following from the dropdown list:

    - No emulation
-   - `color-gamut:srgb`
+   - `color-gamut:srgb`—approximately [sRGB](https://en.wikipedia.org/wiki/SRGB) gamut or more
-   - `color-gamut:p3`
+   - `color-gamut:p3`—approximately the gamut specified in [Display P3 Color Space](https://www.color.org/chardata/rgb/DisplayP3.xalter) or more
-   - `color-gamut:rec2020`
+   - `color-gamut:rec2020`—approximately the gamut specified in [Rec.
+2020](https://en.wikipedia.org/wiki/Rec._2020) or more

 ## Emulate vision deficiencies

 Everyone should be able to access and enjoy the web.
-[Google is committed](https://www.google.com/accessibility/) to making that a reality.
+[Google is committed to making that a reality](https://www.google.com/accessibility/).

-With Chrome DevTools, you can see how people with vision deficiencies see your site, so you can make is better for them.
+With Chrome DevTools, you can see how people with vision deficiencies see your site, so you can make it better for them.

 To emulate vision deficiencies: